zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	z_n^{(1)}(k r) = j_n(k r)
 $$

-motivated by its non-singular behavior at the origin (c.f.
-Figure N).
+motivated by its non-singular behavior at the origin (cf. Figure N).
 This property makes it suitable for expressing a smooth, finite-valued incident field.

 Equations 17.96 and 17.97 have a simple geometric interpretation.
 If we define the *Hilbert space norm*